Barry University's new Center for Community Health and Minority Medicine Building.

 Barry University's Health Education Center OP Building.

 The purpose of the Physician Assistant Program is to prepare well-trained health care providers who will extend and complement the capabilities of physicians in primary health care delivery.
-This purpose is accomplished in a responsive academic and clinical environment conducive to the pursuit of excellence in graduate medical science education, research and community service.
+This purpose is accomplished in a responsive academic and clinical environment conducive to the pursuit of excellence in graduate medical science education, research, and community service.

-- graduates will be able to conduct clinical interviews
+- Be able to conduct clinical interviews